ToshioCP/Gobject-tutorial/gfm/sec6.md

 ~~~

 - 10-16:Declares public functions.
-Arithmetic functions are declared in TNumber, so TInt doesn't declare any arithmetic functions.
+Arithmetic functions and `to_s` are declared in TNumber, so TInt doesn't declare those functions.
 Only instance creation functions are declared.

 `tint.c` implements virtual functions (class methods).